Senior Pūoro Music

 Note: It is important to check recommendations and associated fees for all courses in the course descriptions.

 In English, you will choose two English courses.
-One from Group A and one from Group B.

 Year 12 students study six year-long courses (see individual course details and Course Planning Chart).
 There are no compulsory courses, however, English and Mathematics are strongly recommended.